to see the unseeable

 Audiovisual Research Series | 2024

-to see the unseeable is an audiovisual research series exploring electromagnetic fields generated by contemporary technologies.
-The project is based on field recordings of human-made electromagnetic activity, including signals produced by power lines, wireless networks, and electronic devices.
+to see the unseeable is an audiovisual research series investigating electromagnetic activity produced by contemporary technological environments.
+The work is based on field recordings of signals generated by power lines, wireless networks, and electronic devices.

-The series consists of four short studies.
-It can be presented as a four-channel installation in a continuous loop or as single-channel screenings.
-In a multi-channel setup, the works unfold across the space, forming a distributed field of sound and image.
+The work consists of four studies and can be presented as a four-channel installation or as individual single-channel works.
+In a multi-channel configuration, the studies unfold across space as a distributed field of sound and image.

 Year: 2024